Fallout 2: Exploration and combat

 When a player uses up all of their action points, they end their turn and enemies start theirs.
-If the player survives unharmed, he or she has their action points restored.
-Injuries and poisons can reduce the number of action points available both in a single turn and semi-permanently, until combat ends and the player can be treated.
+If the player survives, they have their action points restored.
+Injuries and poisons can reduce the number of action points semi-permanently until the player heals themselves with stimpaks, doctor's bags, from an actual doctor, or by resting for a substantial period of time.